Adelost/javascript-serialization-benchmark/README.md

-# JavaScript binary serialization comparison
+# JavaScript binary serialization comparison (2020-07-26)

-This is a comparison and benchmark of various serialisation formats used in JavaScript.
+This is a comparison and benchmark of various serialisation formats used in JavaScript as of 2020-07-26.

-I was myself trying to decide what binary serialization format I should use with regard to performance, compression size and ease of use, and before I knew it I had spent the last few days doing a rather extensive comparison.
+I was myself trying to decide what binary serialization format I should use with regard to performance, compression size and ease of use in my personal projects, and before I knew it I had spent the last few days doing a rather extensive comparison.

 By sharing my findings I hope it can be of help (and save time) to someone in a similar situation.